mantidproject/mantid/docs/source/interfaces/Muon_Analysis_developers_guide.rst

 ^^^^^^^^^
 This document is intended for Mantid developers as a guide to the architecture of the Muon Analysis custom interface.
 User documentation for this interface can be found at :ref:`Muon_Analysis-ref`.
+There is also an unscripted testing guide for developers at :ref:`Muon_Analysis_TestGuide-ref`.

 There will be a particular focus on the *Data Analysis* tab, which has been significantly changed for Mantid 3.8.